 Lesson learnt – stick to my business plan and don’t let others talk me into new strategies or areas without doing my own research first!

-2. Taking on a Sitting Tenant without Due Diligence
+2. Taking on a Tenant In Situ without Due Diligence

 After my offer was accepted by the vendor, my solicitor and I asked to see the AST (tenancy agreement) and proof of the deposit the tenant had paid.
 A reasonable start, but sadly my due diligence stopped there.